-This is the agreement which legally binds the tenant and landlord, it sets out the legal and contractual responsibilities and obligations of both parties.
+This is the agreement that legally binds the tenant and landlord, it sets out the legal and contractual responsibilities and obligations of both parties.
 The agreement is required to be written in plain language without any jargon, with terms and clauses included.
-It should be a fair and balanced document, without any misleading information on legal right and responsibilities.
+It should be a fair and balanced document, without any misleading information on legal rights and responsibilities.
 It is recommended that the landlord and tenant should individually negotiate terms they feel are important to them or that have relevance to the property.

 What happens if the tenant or landlord wants to end the tenancy early?

-In the instance of an early end to a tenancy either party may request the other formally allows them to surrender the tenancy.
+In the instance of an early end to a tenancy, either party may request the other formally allows them to surrender the tenancy.
 A tenant cannot lawfully leave their obligations to fulfil a contract, while a landlord cannot force a tenant to move out.
 If this was to occur the parties would have to agree the terms and conditions of a surrender, this may include some compensation for the costs involved and/or inconvenience to either party.